fzierler/Sp2N_mixed_representation_singlets_2405.05765/README.md

 The plots are made using [Plots.jl](https://zenodo.org/record/7994271) via the [PGFPlotsX](https://github.com/KristofferC/PGFPlotsX.jl) backend which requires a LaTeX installation with the PGFPlots package.

 ## Requirements

 - Python 3.10 (see `requirements.txt` for the required packages)
 - julia 1.10
 - LaTeX (including PGFPlots)
 - zstd (for decompressing the raw log files)

+### Installing requirements using Conda

+All requirements apart from LaTeX may be installed from Conda by running

+    conda env create -f environment.yml

+On macOS on Apple silicon processors, it may be necessary to have Rosetta enabled, and to specify to use x86-64 packages, by running

+    conda env create --platform osx-64 -f environment.yml

+Before running the analysis,
+the environment should be activated using

+    conda activate Sp2N_mixed_representation_singlets_2405.05765